mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-lifesciences.md

 Select your project from the dropdown menu and select **Enable**.

-Alternatively, you can enable each API manually by selecting your project in the nav bar and visiting each API page:
+Alternatively, select your project in the navigation bar and enable each API manually from these pages:

 - [Cloud Life Sciences API](https://console.cloud.google.com/marketplace/product/google/lifesciences.googleapis.com)